espressomd/espresso/doc/sphinx/inter.rst

 interpolation and is proportional to the lattice size in three dimensions, which means :math:`\Delta_\text{lattice} \propto a^3`.

-Without derivation here, the algorithmis error is proportional to :math:`1/c^2`, where :math:`c` is the adjustable speed of light.
+Without derivation here, the algorithms error is proportional to :math:`1/c^2`, where :math:`c` is the adjustable speed of light.
 From the stability criterion, this yields